 Up until the digital revolution, the primary focus of security teams was mostly cost estimates and schedules, some access, and pieces of accuracy and agility.

 With digitization, that has completely shifted.
 In fact, the role of the CISO now is more focused on agility - securing the organization as it rapidly adopts new technologies that are not necessarily secure.
 This change has caused a shift in the dynamic and the need for cyber risk quantification models.
-Unfortunately for those working to define it, the easiest function to define is availability - in the case of business continuity, we can look at what happens in the event of a disaster, for how long do processes stop for, and what project costs are lost as a result of that breakdown in the total project.
+Unfortunately for those working to define it, the easiest function to define is availability - in the case of business continuity, we can look at what happens in the event of a disaster, for how long processes stop, and what project costs are lost as a result of that breakdown in the total project.

 However, what happens in the event of a data breach?
-No servers go down, business operations are not interrupted, yet stocks tank and bottom lines are slashed.
+No servers go down, and business operations are not interrupted, yet stocks tank and bottom lines are slashed.
 This is the power of reputational risk and financial risk, the business impact of a cyber attack, and why risk quantification and risk project management in the digital age is so difficult.
 It has fallen on the information security organization to define the risk scenarios associated with a company when customers lose faith in a company’s ability to protect its information.